KCL-BMEIS/OOP/week4A.md

 --

 .explain-bottom[
-Have a go at setting up a new project and setting it up as described above ]
+Exercise: set up a new project as described above
+]

 ---